 Factors impacting the budget

-Costs associated with the landfill levy will also rise by 10% next year.
-The approximate amount of this levy for Yarra will be over $1 million - an increase of $95,000 on the previous year.
+State Government landfill levy costs will also rise by 10%.
+In 2014/15, the amount of this levy for Yarra will be over $1 million - an increase of $100,000 on the previous year.
 This creates a major incentive for everyone to help reduce waste sent to landfill.

 Previous Council Budgets

 Council Budget 2011/2012 (2.84MB)

 Council Budget 2010/2011 (1.63MB)

 Back to top